 - Tension in head, neck, shoulders perpetuating headaches and migraines

 - Stiff ribs, back, hips perpetuating low back pain

-- Elevated cortisol (stress hormone), chaotic heart rate and brain waves
+- Elevated cortisol (stress hormone), chaotic heart rate and anxious brain waves

 - Shifted ratio of oxygen and carbon dioxide in our bodies which boosts anxiety

-- Less ability to release metabolic waste, which can then get shunted to muscles and joints, and perpetuate stiffness and fatigue.
+- Less ability to release metabolic waste through respiration (which SHOULD be happening), which can then get shunted to muscles and joints, and perpetuate stiffness and fatigue.